rhiot/rhiot/iot/readme.md

 #### URI format

 BU353 component supports only consumer endpoints.
-The URI format is as follows:
+The BU353 consumer is the polling one, i.e. it periodically asks the GPS device for the current coordinates.
+The Camel endpoint URI format for the B3353 consumer is as follows:

     gps-bu353:label

-Where both `label` can be replaced any text label:
+Where `label` can be replaced with any text label:

     from("gps-bu353:current-position").
       to("file:///var/gps-coordinates");